-Our survey found that while many tax leaders feel they are on top of sustainability issues for the moment, others suggest specialization and advisory support related to ESG is required.
+Our survey found that while many tax leaders feel they are on top of sustainability issues for the moment, others suggest specialisation and advisory support related to ESG is required.
 With more change anticipated, tax leaders need to have broad understanding of these fast-evolving areas of sustainability to distinguish themselves and create value for the business.

-Tax leaders who help to embed tax into business strategies and financial decisions from the outset are becoming more integral and valuable to their companies than ever before, and by doing so are making themselves indispensable.
+Tax leaders who help to embed tax into business strategies and financial decisions from the outset are becoming more integral and valuable to their companies than ever before and, by doing so are making themselves indispensable.
 Those that are not prepared for these conversations may leave value on the table.

 About the Research

-The research discussed in the paper “Five ways Tax Leaders can help achieve ESG goals” is based on online surveys with 335 tax leaders across Europe, North America, and the Asia Pacific regions.
+The research discussed in the paper “Five ways Tax Leaders can help achieve ESG goals” is based on online surveys with 335 tax leaders across Europe, North America and the Asia Pacific regions.
 KS&R, a global independent market research and consulting firm, also conducted a series of in-depth one-on-one interviews with tax leaders to garner additional insight.

 Respondents were all executives (C-suite, owner/partner, board of directors, head of business unit/department, or director/VP) from the finance, risk assessment or tax functions, within large enterprises.
 They represented companies in the consumer; financial services; life sciences and healthcare; energy, resources, and industrials; and technology, media, and telecom industries.
-All respondents were from organizations with an annual revenue of at least US$500 million.
+All respondents were from organisations with an annual revenue of at least US$500 million.